openwms/org.openwms.tms.transportation/README.md

 # Purpose
-The TMS Transportation Service offers the essential functionality of the Transport Order Management (TMS) in automatic warehouses.
+The TMS Transportation Service offers essential functionality of the Transport Order Management (TMS) in automatic warehouses.
 This is often referred to as Material Flow Controller (MFC).
-Some examples are the ability to create _automated_ `TransportOrders` or to finish already existing `TransportOrders`.
+This includes for example the ability to create and run _automated_ `TransportOrders`.

 # Resources
 [![Build status](https://travis-ci.com/openwms/org.openwms.tms.transportation.svg?branch=master)](https://travis-ci.com/openwms/org.openwms.tms.transportation)